Dev-TT/Haskell-02-Introduction-IOHK-2020/README.md

+#Homework completion
+The following instructions where now completed

 # First set of exercises

 There is a single source file for this exercise, in the `/src` directory.
-You are supposed to make edits to just that file.
+~~You are supposed to make edits to just that file.~~

 # Fork